 I'm not a water baby, but I could be converted.
 A staffer tells me that there is a PADI Dive Shop and if I can just get over my fear of taking my regulator out under water, I could be a regular visitor to this watery wonderland.

-From the airport I'm picked up and whisked to Kingfisher Bay's Mainland Reception and to River Heads to catch the 1530 ferry.
+From the airport I'm picked up and whisked to Kingfisher Bay Resort's Mainland Reception and to River Heads to catch the 1230 ferry.
 The 45-minute journey to World Heritage-listed Fraser Island is equally as fascinating.

-From beginning to building to being, Kingfisher Bay Resort had to measure up as a place fit to grace this extraordinary environmental treasure... and as we slide in to the jetty – guests would be hard pressed to know there are two hotel wings, self-contained villas and holiday houses here – they're so hidden well in the dunes.
+From beginning to building to being, Kingfisher Bay Resort had to measure up as a place fit for this extraordinary location... and as we slide in to the jetty – guests would be hard pressed to know there are two hotel wings, self-contained villas and holiday houses here – they're so hidden well in the dunes.

 After check in, we make our way along wide, wooden veranda to our hotel room, which is set upon stilts and allows Fraser's little critters to continue about their business uninterrupted.
 I've booked myself in for a free dingo presentation and a guided night walk (the activities change daily) leaving me time to explore during the 'golden' hour in late afternoon.

-Today's tour takes in Lake McKenzie – and I have to say the place is unrecognisable from previous visits.
-Not only are there new picnic facilities, new boardwalks and, after our wet summer, a lot of water in the lake... but the colours are magnificent and the white clouds drifting overhead make perfect pictures.
+Today's tour takes in Lake McKenzie – and I have to say the place is unrecognisable from previous visits - not only are there new picnic facilities, new boardwalks and, after the wet season, a lot of water in the lake... but the colours are magnificent and the white clouds drifting overhead make perfect pictures.
 The water is warm – even at this time of year – and I dip my toe in and get to work on exfoliating as I've heard I'll leave this place looking younger.